iholck/geo-redirect/README.md

 ## Description

 Geographic DNS routing redirects your browser to a local server, based on your geolocation.
 Not all DNS providers support this.
 Geo-redirect will redirect your browser to a server near your location, based on your IP address, preserving the path part of the request.
 Supports ipapi.com and RFC1918 addresses though config files.
+Originally written to provide participants in WebRTC meeting with a local server.

 ## Requirements